kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 }
 ```

 As you can see; the number of constructor parameters can quickly get out of hand and it might become difficult to understand the arrangement of parameters.
-Plus this parameter list could keep on growing if you would want to add more options in future.
-This is called telescoping constructor anti-pattern.
+Plus this parameter list could keep on growing if you would want to add more options in the future.
+This is called telescoping constructor antipattern.

 **Programmatic Example**

 The sane alternative is to use the builder pattern.
-First of all we have our burger that we want to make
+First we have our burger that we want to make

 ```php
 class Burger